Covid-19 and the Future

 - What kind of places/buildings should I try to avoid?
 Common-sense plays an important role here.
 Any hall or room that is perhaps poorly ventilated, perhaps because it is cold, and is filled with heavy-breathers would be ideal for the dissemination of the virus.
 Meat-packing plants must score an A+ in this regard and of course choir practice, call-centers and gyms.
 Additionally, I would be very wary of restaurants, unless I were seated outside.

 - Should I be wary of a cough or a sneeze near me?
 Indeed, you should.
 In fact, consider your bad luck if you entered a smallish room soon after an unmasked and infected person sneezed a mighty sneeze.
-One sneeze is like an intercontinental ballistic missile when it comes to the number of droplets released – about 30,000 that travel at up to 200 mph.
+One sneeze is like an intercontinental ballistic missile when it comes to the number of droplets released – about 30,000 that travel at up to 200 mph to as high as 600 mph!
 They can easily cross an average-sized room.
 A cough is not as potent but still very dangerous – 3,000 droplets at 50 mph.
 Cough droplets are bigger than the sneeze missiles but they too can cross a room.

 - So how many viral particles will you find in each sneeze?
 The humongous sneeze referred to above could contain as many as 200 x 10⁶ (two hundred million) viral particles.
 So, if you were in that smallish room mentioned above and the inconsiderate sneezer let fly, I think that I would hold my breath and bail as airmen say.